JamieBurridge/JamieBurridge/README.md

 ## Hi!
-I'm Jamie :grin:
+I'm Jamie

-Just a guy that loves linux and web development.
+Just a guy that likes linux and programming.

 ### :computer: **Tech Stack**